 Biochemistry with Dr. Marjorie A. Jones, Professor of Biochemistry

 Students will learn to grow Leishmania tarentolae, a one-celled organism, which is a pathogen for reptiles but not humans, so it can safely be used as a model system.
 Students will learn how to grow cells using sterile technique and measure cell growth using several enzyme assays.
 Students will also help perform spectroscopy assays to measure how additions of various compounds affect the cells.
 The long-term goal of this research is to propose new pharmaceutical drugs to treat human Leishmania diseases, which infect more than 20–25 million people worldwide and for which there are few good treatments.
-(Minimum = 4 high school students and maximum = 14 high school students)
+(Minimum = 4 high school students, maximum = 14 high school students)

 Application of Computational Modeling to Solve Chemistry Problems with Dr. Bhaskar Chilukuri, Assistant Professor of Physical Chemistry

 Conventional knowledge tells you that research in chemistry often involves studying and creating matter through laboratory experiments.
 However, NOT all properties/behavior of matter can be understood by experiments alone.
 In the Chilukuri lab, we use advanced computational modeling methods in tandem with experiments to study the fundamental behavior of matter for applications in fields like electronics, sensors, catalysis, and functional material development.
 During ISRA experience, students will be introduced to experimental and computational modeling techniques to study the properties of various organic and metal-organic species.
 With guidance and training, each participant will be preparing various chemical solutions, characterizing them with state-of-the-art instruments, run simulations on the respective chemical models using molecular modeling codes and analyze/compare the results from experiments and computations.
 The goal is to introduce students to computational chemistry and its application to solve experimental problems.
 Students will work in groups of two and at the end of the week present their work to their peers.
-(Minimum = 4 high school students and maximum = 6 high school students)
+(Minimum = 4 high school students, maximum = 6 high school students)

 Typical molecular structure (left) and its corresponding electrostatic potential map (right).
 The map provides information about the electronic charge of the molecule (red- electron rich, blue-elect

-Nanometer Scale Materials Growth and Characterizations for Emerging Technologies with Dr. Mahua Biswas , Professor of Physics
+Nanometer Scale Materials Growth and Characterizations for Emerging Technologies with Dr. Mahua Biswas , Assistant Professor of Physics

 Current research interest of Biswas group in the Physics Department at Illinois State University is on fabrication of nanometer scale materials for emerging technologies.
 My current research work patterning metal oxides and nitrides for applications such as Solar Cells (PSCs), light emitting diodes (LEDs), lasers and other electronic devices.
 My research laboratory is equipped with state of the art facilities for atomic layer deposition method, and a glove box with a very low level of O 2 and moisture for nanostructure deposition purpose, spin coater for nanometer scale thin film deposition of materials and other material processing tools such as centrifuge, high and low temperature furnaces.
 For the morphological and structural characterization of the nanostructures, we employ Scanning Electron Microscopy (SEM), optical spectroscopy techniques.
 We study the fundamental mechanism behind the nanomaterial formation and the nanomaterials properties using high resolution microscopy and spectroscopy techniques.
 The interested students will be able learn about these instruments and how these instruments are used for nanoscience and its applications.
-(Minimum = 2 high school students and maximum = 5 high school students)
+(Minimum = 2 high school students, maximum = 5 high school students)

-Understanding Light and Its Interaction with Matter with Dr. Uttam Manna, Associate Professor of Physics
+Understanding Light and its Interaction with Matter with Dr. Uttam Manna, Associate Professor of Physics

 Monitoring river bank change and sediment movement with Dr. Lisa Tranel, Associate Professor of Geology